dataviz-gc/intro-dataviz-summer18/README.md

-# Introduction to Data Visualization
+# Visualization and Design: Fundamentals
 - CUNY Graduate Center | Summer 2018
-- TODO Course Number
+- Course Number DHUM 73000
-- Monday - Thursday 6:00 to 8:00 | 5/29 - 6/21 | TODO Location (Room 7395 possibly)
+- Monday - Thursday 6:00 to 8:00 | 5/29 - 6/21 | Graduate Center, Room 7395
+- Taught by: Erin Daugherty (erin@datadozen.com) and Michelle McSweeney (mam2518@columbia.edu)
 - Office Hours: By Appointment
-- Taught by: Erin Daugherty (erin@datadozen.com) and Michelle McSweeney (mam2518@columbia.edu)

 ## Description
 As employers in every sector continue to search for candidates that can turn their data into actionable information, this course is designed to demystify data analysis by approaching it visually.
 Using Tableau Software, we will build a series of interactive visualizations that combine data and logic with storytelling and design.
 We will dive into cleaning and structuring unruly data sets, identifying which chart types work best for different types of data, and unpacking the tactics behind effective visual communication.
 With an eye towards critical evaluation of both data and method, projects and discussion will be geared towards humanities and social science research.
 Regardless of your academic concentration, you will walk away from this class with a portfolio of dynamic dashboards and a new interdisciplinary skill set ready to leverage in your academic and professional work.